prociow/sensorberg-dev.github.io/_posts/2016-06-07-New-conversion-feature-in-iOS-SDK.md

 ```

-**Example for kSBConversionUnavailable : when you cannot notify action to current user**
+**Example for kSBConversionUnavailable : when the user cannot be notified.**

 {% highlight objective-c %}